GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 <br>

 - The material is meant for those with little or no experience with Linux, but can be helpful for intermediate users as well
-  - These sessions are introductory, it takes time and practise to become proficient with Linux (as with any new technology skill)
+  - These sessions are introductory.
+It takes time and practise to become proficient with Linux (as with any new technology skill)
   - Patience for both instructors and learners will help everyone to achieve their best results
-  - Many users have great expertise in other areas of science, this is the beginning of a process to gain yet another area of expertise
 - This material is largely derived from the book [The Linux Command Line](https://linuxcommand.org/tlcl.php) by William Shotts
   - **This is an excellent resource for further study!**
 - Here are some other resources for Linux and Bioinformatics related training